SAFER RIDES START HERE

 Crush Protection Devices

-As part of Safer Rides, get a 20% discount code for a CPD from Trax Equipment or QuadBar — that’s up to $395 off RRP on selected models!
-Simply click on the button below to apply for your voucher code.
+As part of Safer Rides, you can get 20% off a CPD from Trax Equipment or QuadBar - that's up to $395 off RRP on selected models.
+Simply click the button below to apply for your voucher code.

 GPS/Telemetry Systems

-As part of Safer Rides, get discounted Safetrax and FREE installation valued at $150.
+As part of Safer Rides, you can get 15% off Safetrax hardware, 5% off software, plus FREE installation (valued at $150).
 Apply via the form below.

 Speed Limiters